Chandru-21/Twitter-Sentiment-Analysis/README.md

 UNSUPERVISED LEARNING:

-Using affin,vader,textblob predicting the sentiment of the headline whether its Postive Sentiment or Negative Sentiment
+Using affin,vader,textblob predicting the sentiment of the tweets ,whether they are of Postive Sentiment or Negative Sentiment.